Here are some common eating-related causes of diarrhoea:

 Remember, your symptoms might not be caused by the food you’ve just eaten, but by what you ate the day before.
 Or it may not be the food at all, but how quickly, how late or how much you ate.

 How to spot your problem foods or eating habits

-If you have frequent diarrhoea, it might be caused by eating certain foods or eating in a certain way.
+If you have chronic diarrhea, it might be caused by eating certain foods or eating in a certain way.
 You can try to identify your trigger foods or eating habits by keeping a diary of what you eat every day and when and how you eat it, so that you can match this up with your symptoms.